b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ## Probability distribution {#sec:statistics_prob_distribution}

 Another important concept worth knowing is that of [probability distribution](https://en.wikipedia.org/wiki/Probability_distribution).
-Let's explore it with some, hopefully interesting examples.
+Let's explore it with some, hopefully interesting, examples.

 First, imagine I offer Your a bet. you roll two six-sided dice.
 If the sum of the dots is 12 then I give you $125, otherwise you give me $5.
 Hmm, sounds like a good bet, doesn't it?
 Well, let's find out.
 By flexing our probabilistic muscles and using a computer simulation this should not be too hard to answer.